 f) Opinion 4 (Geneva, 2013) of WTPF, in support of IPv6 adoption and transition from IPv4;

-g) Resolution 63 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference, on IP address allocation and encouraging the deployment of IPv6 in the developing countries1;
+g) Resolution 63 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on IP address allocation and encouraging the deployment of IPv6 in the developing countries1;

-h) Resolution 101 (Rev. Dubai, 2018) of this conference, on IP-based networks;
+h) Resolution 101 (Rev. Bucharest, 2022) of this conference, on IP-based networks;

-i) Resolution 102 (Rev. Dubai, 2018) of this conference, on ITU's role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses;
+i) Resolution 102 (Rev. Bucharest, 2022) of this conference, on ITU's role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses;

 j) the results of the ITU IPv6 Group, which were endorsed by the 2012 session of the ITU Council,